zohaibjawed940/shopify-ai-assistant/README.md

 > Yes, automatically update
 ```

-This will:
-- Start Remix in development mode
-- Tunnel the local server to make it accessible by Shopify
-- Provide a URL to install the app on your development store

 ### Install The App

 Head to the url provided in your shell to install the app on your demo store